Mexico–Russia relations: Russian Federation

 After the end of the Soviet Union in December 1991, Mexico continued to maintain diplomatic relations with the new Russian Federation as its successor state.
 Since then, bilateral relations between the two nations have steadily increased.
 Mexico has purchased various military equipment from Russia.
 The Mexican Navy has received BTR-60s Ural-4320, Mi-17/8s and 9K38 Igla anti-aircraft missiles.
 In 2001 and 2013, Russia launched Mexican communication satellites into space from the town of Baikonur, Kazakhstan, which is administered by Russia for space launch programs.
 In 2009, a joint Mexican-Russian Tatiana-2 mission was launched into space.
 Another joint satellite (Mijailo Lomonósov) between both nations will launch in the near future.

 In 2014, during the annexation of Crimea by the Russian Federation, Mexico called for both sides seek dialogue and a peaceful resolution to the matter.
 The Mexican government also supported the request of the United Nations for the international community to "respect the unity and territorial integrity of Ukraine" and Mexico voted in favor of UN Resolution 68/262 recognizing Crimea as part of Ukraine.

 In February 2020, Russian Foreign Minister Sergey Lavrov paid a visit to Mexico and met with his counterpart Marcelo Ebrard.
 Both foreign ministers discussed current relations between both nations and the celebration of 130 years of diplomatic relations between both nations.
 In April 2021, Foreign Secretary Marcelo Ebrard paid a visit to Russia with the objective of promoting bilateral cooperation and establishing priority lines of action in the short and long term and to discuss joint cooperation against COVID-19.

 During the 2022 Russian invasion of Ukraine, Mexico condemned Russia's action and requested the respect for Ukraine's territorial integrity.
 Mexico also condemned Russia's action at the United Nations Security Council as a non-Permanent Member.
 On 1 March 2022, President Andrés Manuel López Obrador announced that Mexico would not be participating in any economic sanctions against Russia and criticized the overseas censorship of Russian state media.
+In September 2026, during the UN General Assembly, Mexico did not sign a peace petition for Russia to end its aggressions in Ukraine.